Care homes vs nursing homes – what’s the best option?

 Alternatives to care homes and nursing homes

-With companion care, many elderly people build up a deep bond of trust and friendship with their live-in carer and enjoy the mental stimulation of having someone nearby with whom to chat and share their hobbies and pastimes.
+For more able-bodied individuals, companion live-in care can help them get out and about and stay connected to the outside world.
+Many elderly people build up a deep bond of trust and friendship with their live-in carer and enjoy the mental stimulation of having someone nearby with whom to chat and share their hobbies and pastimes.

 Our phone lines are closed right now